pola-rs/polars-book/user_guide/src/introduction.md

 ## Goals and non-goals

+The goal of `Polars` is to provide a lightning fast `DataFrame` library that:

+- Utilizes all available cores on your machine.
+- Optimizes queries to reduce unneeded work/memory allocations.
+- Handles datasets much larger than your available RAM.
+- Has an API that is consistent and predictable.
+- Has a strict schema (data-types should be known before running the query).

+Polars is written in Rust which gives it C/C++ performance and allows it to fully control performance critical parts in a query engine.

+As such `Polars` goes to great lengths to:

+- Reduce redundant copies.
+- Traverse memory cache efficiently.
+- Minimize contention in parallelism.
+- Process data in chunks.
+- Reuse memory allocations.

+Polars also has control over IO, allowing it to save redundant copies and to push down projections and predicates to the scan level.

-The goal of `Polars` is to provide a lightning fast `DataFrame` library that utilizes all available cores on your machine.
-Unlike tools such as dask -- which tries to parallelize existing single-threaded libraries like `NumPy` and `Pandas` -- `Polars` is written from the ground up, designed for parallelization of queries on `DataFrame`s.
+Unlike tools such as dask -- which tries to parallelize existing single-threaded libraries like `NumPy` and `Pandas` --`Polars` is written from the ground up, designed for parallelization of queries on `DataFrame`s.

-`Polars` goes to great lengths to:

-- Reduce redundant copies
-- Traverse memory cache efficiently
-- Minimize contention in parallelism

 `Polars` is lazy and semi-lazy.
 It allows you to do most of your work eagerly, similar to `Pandas`, but it also provides a powerful expression syntax that will be optimized and executed on within the query engine.